rmoreno162303/Gorillaz-Quiz/README.md

 ##challengefourroberto

 ### Project Description
-Attached you will find the link to the Gorillaz quiz you requested.
+Attached you will find the link to the Gorillaz quiz.
 When you start the quiz, a timer starts and you are presented with a question.
 When you answer a question, you are presented with a series of questions until the game is over and you are prompted to save your initials.
-I need to finalize code to save score to highscore page.

 #### Support
 Feel free to email Roberto Moreno with any questions or suggestions. rmoreno162303@gmail.com